-- Do not apply license plate frame or foreign objects such as a bumper sticker or a bumper guard near the radar sensor.
-Doing so may adversely affect the sensing performance of the radar. - Always keep the radar sensor and cover clean and free of dirt and debris. - Use only a soft cloth to wash the vehicle.
-Do not spray pressurized water directly on the sensor or sensor cover. - Be careful not to apply unnecessary force on the radar sensor or sensor cover.
+- Do not apply license plate frame or foreign objects such as a bumper sticker or a bumper guard near the sensor.
+Doing so may adversely affect the sensing performance of the radar. - Always keep the sensor and cover clean and free of dirt and debris. - Use only a soft cloth to wash the vehicle.
+Do not spray pressurized water directly on the sensor or sensor cover. - Be careful not to apply unnecessary force on the sensor or sensor cover.
 If the sensor is forcibly moved out of proper alignment, the FCA system may not operate correctly.
 In this case, a warning message may not be displayed.

-Have the vehicle inspected by an authorized retailer of Genesis Branded products.
+Have the vehicle inspected by an authorized HYUNDAI dealer.

-- If the front bumper becomes damaged in the area around the radar sensor, the FCA system may not operate properly.
-Have the vehicle inspected by an authorized retailer of Genesis Branded products. - Use only Genesis/Hyundai parts to repair or replace a damaged sensor or sensor cover.
+- If the front bumper becomes damaged in the area around the sensor, the FCA system may not operate properly.
+Have the vehicle inspected by an authorized HYUNDAI dealer. - Use only genuine HYUNDAI parts to repair or replace a damaged sensor or sensor cover.
 Do not apply paint to the sensor cover.